 Our assessment process comprises two stages.
 In stage 1 your bachelor's grade, your letter of motivation and your subject-specific qualifications during the bachelor's program are examined and assigned with points.
 Here, you can achieve a maximum of 30 points.

 CRITERIA FOR STAGE 1

-- Letter of Motivation: max. score is 10 points.
+- Letter of Motivation: scoreed with a maximum of 10 points.

-Applicants having successfully passed the first stage (20 points and above) will receive an invitation to an interview.
-The interview will usually take about 30 minutes and can be conducted in person, through Skype or via phone.
+Applicants having successfully passed the first stage (20 points and above) will receive an invitation to an online interview in stage 2.
+It will usually take about 30 minutes and will be conducted via Zoom.